McAfee SECURE sites help keep you safe from identity theft, credit card fraud, spyware, spam, viruses and online scams

 You may also consider

 • Focus is key.
-Don’t be too eager to offer a ton of products and services too fast.
-For example, buying software and equipment for products and services you might offer or you think would be neat to offer someday, is a good way of getting in the habit of overspending.
+Don't be too eager to offer a ton of products and services too fast.
+For example, buying software and equipment for products and services you might offer or you think would be nice to offer someday is a good way of getting in the habit of overspending.
 Diversify slowly (or at least conscientiously) after weighing your ability to grow (new hires, your time, training, etc.) in order to meet new demands.
 Also, ask yourself how many things you and your company can do well.

 • From the beginning, make sure you’re setting enough money aside for all your tax obligations.
 Talk to your accountant or other tax professional.